Improve client retention with multi-touch attribution

 And with everything that I’m going to be talking about, I don’t have time to…or we don’t have time to dive into this in detail.
 But I left it in the deck because I think this is really, really helpful.
 This sample report, this sample data, will show you the differences between first touch and last touch.
 So I left this in here.

-And there’s metric definitions for each one.
+There’s metric definitions for each one.
 But the one that I want to focus on just briefly in the presentation today is return on ad spend.
 So return on ad spend is basically a calculation of what is your customers, the number of customers times the average customer revenue divided by how much you spent.

-So the way this is expressed is really in, you know, 4x, 1.3x.
+The way this is expressed is really in, you know, 4x, 1.3x.
 And that’s really…what that means is for every dollar you give, you either get $4 back or $1.30 back in those two examples.
 So as you do this exercise, if you end up diving into the deck after the presentation, the questions really to look into are what channels are performing best?

 And why so?
 And what does first touch tell us that last touch doesn’t and vice versa?
 And then most importantly, what decisions would you make based on this report?
 So these are the areas I’ve kind of highlighted to look into.
 And what you’ll find when you look into this in more detail is that if you were using a first-touch model for your agency, you would be overpaying Google, reducing your profit margins because you’d be focused on paid search, which in this sample report, and often is very, very similar to client performance, depends on the industry.